rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: I think we're talking depending on the context.
 Without `u` we're talking about code units.

-DH: `s` is orthogonal to `u`
+DH: `s` is orthogonal to `u`.

 AWB: In the regexp spec in ecma262, the word "character" specifically means "the unit you are matching".

-DH: What are the historical things that dot didn't used to match.
+DH: What are the historical things that dot didn't used to match?

 WH: Only the line terminators: CR, formfeed, NL, etc.

 BT: JS devs have written a RegExp that's a cryptic character class (see the proposal examples).
 Horrible hacks and we don't want to do them anymore.

 YK: Ruby bases this on the `m` flag.
-If it's a multiline regex, then you want `.` to include multiple lines
+If it's a multiline regex, then you want `.` to include multiple lines.

 DH: So basically "ms" is the thing that you always want?

 BT: Stage 2?

-WH: Sure
+WH: Sure.

-DH: Sure
+DH: Sure.

 DT: Reviewers?